 Key Characteristics of Cloud Computing

 -Cloud computing is cost-efficient.
-By taking advantage of this service, clients get to pay only for what they use.
+By taking advantage of this service, clients pay only what they use.
 It also requires fewer technicalities on the part of the client, as major tweaks shall be provided by the hosting company.

 -Cloud computing is portable.
-With a web browser, and a device accessible to the Internet, doing tweaks on applications and many others is possible regardless of the device that one is using, and regardless of the one’s current location.
+All that is needed is a device with internet access, to make changes and modify applications.
 With cloud computing, there is no need to be in the office just to get things done.
-Also, if one has a mobile device which can connect to the Internet, it would not be necessary to be on the computer for the entire day.
-For the clients, especially to those who are on the go, can take advantage of cloud computing.
+One can do there work, anytime, anywhere.
+Furthermore, if one has a mobile device with an internet connection, there is no need to be in front of the computer for the entire day.
+Clients who are always on the go can really take advantage of cloud computing.

 -Cloud computing allows easy maintenance.
-No need to have them installed on each computers.
-As mentioned previously.
-All it takes is a web browser and Internet access.
+No need to have them installed on all the computers or devices that one is using.
+As mentioned previously, all it takes is a web browser and internet access.

 -Cloud computing has API, or Application Programming Interface.
 It enables interaction to cloud software's as humans to computers would.

-There are just a few areas that should be improved for this service to totally become useable to all.
-Some still question the security and reliability of cloud computing; loss of control over some data is likely to occur.
-Cloud computing shall be made more secure and reliable.
-However, due to the fast-paced improvement of computer and networking, this should be dealt with soon.
-In just a short wait, cloud computing shall become very favorable to most people who need data access and/or networking services.
+There are just a few things that should be improved for this service to totally become useable to all.
+Some still questions the security and reliability of cloud computing.
+Loss of control over some data is likely to occur.
+Cloud computing should be made more secure and reliable.
+Due to the fast-paced improvement of computer and networking this is likely to be experienced faster than expected.
+In just a short wait, cloud computing could become more favorable to people who needs safe and dependable data access and networking services.